Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Multilevel Integrative Clustering (MIC)

-Intuitively, $\phi_Z(\omega)$ may be interpreted as the variance contributed to the entire series by oscillations in a narrow frequency band around $\omega \in [0,\pi]$.
 The spectral analysis of neural signals is an important workhorse in EEG studies, as frequency bands are thought to be associated with specific cognitive, perceptive and cellular phenomena (\citealt{Teplan:2002}).
 EEG time-series signals are usually collected in relation to a geodesic net of $p$ electrodes.
 Upon collection, raw signals are segmented into 1024ms time intervals for EEG preprocessing, which typically includes bandpass filtering, electrode and segments rejection, and artifacts inspection.
 Similar pipelines are common for EEG analysis, which can improve the SNR for spectral analysis (\citealt{Bigdely-Shamlo:2015aa}).

+We are interested in the time-dynamics of neuronal synchronicity through a notion of time-varying spectral density via local stationarity.
+More precisely, we consider a sequence of stochastic processes $\{Z_{t, T},\; t=1,2,\ldots, T, \;T\in \mathbb{N}\}$ to be locally stationary in the sense of \cite{Dahlhaus:1997}-definition 2.1.
+Assuming a smooth transfer function characterizing the stochastic evolution of $Z_{t, T}$, the time-varying spectral density of the process is defined as:

+Intuitively, $\phi_Z(\omega, t)$ may be interpreted as the variance contributed to the series, in a neighborhood of $t$, by oscillations in a narrow frequency band around $\omega \in [0,\pi]$.

 Let $i=1,\ldots, n$ index $n$ study subjects, $j=1,\ldots, p$ index $p$ EEG electrodes, and $s_{\ell i}$, $\ell_i = 1,\ldots, q_i$, index $q_i$-1024ms segments retained after data quality control.
 The filtered EEG data can be seen as an ensemble of time-series segments $Y_{ij}(s_{\ell_i})$, each composed of a number of measurements reflective of analog-to-digital sampling rates, typically 256/512Hz.